peter88213/nvhelp-en/source/import_menu.rst

 -  Documents that are newer than the project file are highlighted in green.
--  Documents that cannot be imported because they are open in LibreOffice/OpenOffice are highlighted in red.
+-  Documents that cannot be imported because they are open in *Writer* are highlighted in red.
 -  You can update the project from a document either by double-clicking on the list entry, or by selecting the document and clicking on the **Import** button.
 -  You can delete documents by selecting them and clicking on the **Discard** button.
--  After closing a listed document in LibreOffice while the *Exported documents* window is open, you can click on the **Refresh view** button.
+-  After closing a listed document in *Writer* while the *Exported documents* window is open, you can click on the **Refresh view** button.
 -  If the **Discard document after import** checkbox is checked, a document will be deleted after re-import.
-This may help to avoid confusion about changes made with *novelibre* and OpenOffice/LibreOffice.
+This may help to avoid confusion about changes made with *novelibre* and *Writer*.

    .. note::
    	Documents with split sections are always automatically